frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 ### * * *

-Hours later, as I slid the last book back into its slot on the Archive shelves, I allowed myself a moment to breathe.
+Hours later, as I brought the last of our boxed translations to the scrivers, I allowed myself a moment to breathe.
 The day was quiet, save for the faint rustling of pages and the occasional murmur from students shuffling between aisles.
 Yet a weight lingered at the outer edges of things, the kind no sunlight could dispel.

 I shouldn’t have ignored it.

-As I left the Archives, the afternoon breeze did little to shake the knot nudging restlessly at the back of my mind.
-Questions murmured there in whispers too dim to parse.
+The days that followed did little to ease my unease.
 Chancellor Herma might have dismissed his tremors, but a man steady as stone doesn’t crack without reason.

 The world rarely grants peace without a cost.
 And even then, the toll is never paid up front but instead settles on you slowly, like ash after a far-off fire.